umich-dbgroup/templar/data/sdss/README.md

 ## Step 2: Reorganizing data by server/database

 We take the resulting CSV files and run `python reorg_by_schema.py` to group tuples by schema (a specific server/database pair) instead of simply ordering them by date.
-We write the results to `<server>_<db>.pkl` in the same folder, so they can easily be accessed by unpickling them in Python.
+We write the results to `pkl/<server>_<db>.pkl`, so they can easily be accessed by unpickling them in Python.

 ## Step 3: Converting pickled files to CSV

-TODO: We convert these pickled files to CSV.
+*Note:* This is inefficient because we could have done away with Step 2, but didn't think of grouping by `<db>` and not `<server>/<db>` pairs at first so this is what we get.

+In `python pkl_to_csv.py`, we take the pickled files and:

+* Group them by database name
+* Sort them by ascending date

+So the final results land in `final/<dbname>.csv` as well-formatted CSV files for each database.
+This is the data we use for our project.